eilymacritchie/Fashion-ML-Project/README.md

 ## Forecasting Methods

 ### Method 1: Claude API Forecast
 The per-season trend summary is passed to Claude as a structured text prompt.
-Claude reasons about directional shifts — distinguishing SS-specific patterns from FW patterns — and produces a narrative forecast for SS_2027 along with a detailed image generation prompt.
+Claude reasons about directional shifts — distinguishing SS-specific patterns from FW patterns — and produces a narrative forecast for SS_2027 and FW_2027 along with a detailed image generation prompt.

 ### Method 2: Statistical Forecast
-Two data-driven approaches run on SS seasons only (ss_2023 → ss_2024 → ss_2025 → ss_2026):
+Two data-driven approaches run on SS seasons only, then FW seasons only:

 - **Weighted recency averaging** — computes frequency share of each value per season, weighted so recent seasons count more heavily toward the prediction
-- **Linear trend projection** — fits a linear regression to each value's frequency share across the 4 SS seasons and projects forward to SS_2027, surfacing values that are growing even if not yet dominant
+- **Linear trend projection** — fits a linear regression to each value's frequency share across the 4 SS seasons and projects forward to SS_2027 and FW_2027, surfacing values that are growing even if not yet dominant

 The two statistical methods are compared side by side in a bar chart saved to `outputs/`.